 AISI 420S29 EN56B – artery forceps, needle holders, dissecting forceps and clamps – things that need a bit of flex and give.
 So common vet instruments would be things such as Olsen Hegar Needle holder, Gillies Scissor Needle Holder, Spencer wells, Rochester Pean, Dunhill artery forceps and Spencer Wells Artery forceps.

 AISI 420S37 EN56C – Bone cutters, punch forceps, some scissors – anything that needs to hold an edge.
-The most common examples here are those popular blunt edge curved scissors and Mayo and Metzenbaum Scissors.
-These stainless steel has slightly more carbon in than the steel used for artery forceps etc, so it can be hardened to allow it to hold a cutting edge.
+The most common examples here are those popular blunt-edge curved scissors and Mayo and Metzenbaum Scissors.
+This stainless steel has slightly more carbon than the steel used for artery forceps etc, so it can be hardened to allow it to hold a cutting edge.

 AISI 420S45 EN56D – For knives, chisels, gouges and osteotomes.
-Small Ear, Nose and throat knives, scissors, super cut scissors, screwdrivers – these items need to be very hard.
-The common examples here may be obvious in small animal dental, such as coupland chisels and coupland gouges,
+Small Ear, Nose and throat knives, scissors, super cut scissors, and screwdrivers – these items need to be very hard.
+The common examples here may be obvious in small animal dental, such as Coupland chisels and Coupland gouges,

-Chromium is the part of the composition of the steel that gives it the shiny chrome presentation.
+Chromium is part of the composition of the steel which gives it a shiny chrome presentation.
 This also helps with rust resistance, along with nickel and the more chrome, the more likely it will be to resist corrosion.

-A crucial part of instrument finishing is the Passivation Process, this is a Acid surface treatment to remove foreign bodies and oxidise the surface of the material to increase corrosion resistance.
-Passivation should only be performed by trained technicians, who have suitable protective equipment and knowhow.
+A crucial part of instrument finishing is the Passivation Process, this is an Acid surface treatment to remove foreign bodies and oxidise the surface of the material to increase corrosion resistance.
+Passivation should only be performed by trained technicians, who have suitable protective equipment and know-how.

-The ability of a veterinary instrument to re-process by washing and autoclaving, without any problems i.e. rusting and corrosion, is a very good sign of its quality, however there are many factors such as the washing process used and chemicals used for cleaning.
-This is particularly important, as most instruments are made from Martensitic Steels, and therefore have more chance of corrosion if for example, they are left wet.
-As an analogy, think of the staining on your cutlery in the dishwasher if left wet; water stains and mineral deposits left on your instruments can kick start corrosion.
+The ability of a veterinary instrument to re-process by washing and autoclaving, without any problems i.e. rusting and corrosion, is a very good sign of its quality, however, there are many factors such as the washing process used and chemicals used for cleaning.
+This is particularly important, as most instruments are made from Martensitic steel, and therefore have more chance of corrosion if, for example, they are left wet.
+As an analogy, think of the staining on your cutlery in the dishwasher if left wet; water stains and mineral deposits left on your instruments can kick-start corrosion.

 Any company that is manufacturing and selling instruments should be able to present you with information such as standards instruments and materials are manufactured in accordance with.
-As a manufacturer of orthopaedic implants and veterinary instruments we go one step further and also have third party testing carried out on our stainless steels, to ensure they are to the correct specification.
+As a manufacturer of orthopaedic implants and veterinary instruments, we go one step further and also have third-party testing carried out on our stainless steel, to ensure they are to the correct specification.